 REDEMPTION TRANSACTION FEE.
 A redemption transaction fee is imposed for the transfer and other transaction costs associated with the redemption of Creation Units, and investors will be required to pay a fixed redemption transaction fee regardless of the number of Creation Units created in the transaction.
 The redemption transaction fee is the same no matter how many Creation Units are being redeemed pursuant to any one redemption request.
 The Funds may adjust the redemption transaction fee from time to time based upon actual experience.
-The standard fixed redemption transaction fee for each Fund will be \$300.
+The standard fixed redemption transaction fee for each Fund will be \$300 and a variable fee of up to 5% of the amount of the order.
 Investors who use the services of a broker or other such intermediary may be charged a fee for such services.
 Investors are responsible for the fixed costs of transferring the Fund Securities from the Trust to their account or on their order.